 This course introduces students to a variety of topics in economic and social geography from the perspective that that the social and the economic are not separate spheres, but rather, integrally related.
-The course is underscored by a concern for in/social justice in light of problems of production, consumption, uneven development.
+The course is underscored by a concern for social in/justice in light of problems of uneven development.
 The course is divided into 2 parts, indicated below.

 The first part of the course focuses on social and economic issues associated with spatial restructuring of cities in the United States over the course of the 20th and 21st centuries.
-In this section students learn how how uneven opportunities and constraints have evolved across city space, and how advantage and disadvantage have been inscribed on the urban landscape.
+In this section students learn how uneven opportunities and constraints have evolved across city space, and how advantage and disadvantage have been inscribed on the urban landscape, notably regarding class and race.
 Geographic concepts such as 'the production of place' figure prominently, towards engaging the question, 'how are places produced by economic, social, and political processes?'.
-The section begins with an overview of US cities from pre-WWorld War II onward, addressing: how national and regional processes of economic change have shaped urban life; the evolution of inner city slums; economic and social processes of geographic deconcentration, capital and white flight from inner cities; how inner cities have changed.
-We will discuss the documentary film "Rochester, A City of Quality," which was produced in 1963 as propaganda for investment in the city, reflecting implicitly problems engaged in class such as changing transportation systems in association with deindustrialization and white flight.
+The section begins with an overview of US cities from pre-World War II onward, addressing: how national and regional processes of economic change have shaped urban life; the evolution of inner city slums; economic and social processes of geographic deconcentration, capital and white flight from inner cities; how 'inner cities' and the urban landscape overall have changed.
+We will discuss the documentary film "Rochester, A City of Quality,"

+which was produced in 1963 as propaganda for investment in the city, reflecting implicitly problems discussed in class such as changing transportation systems in association with deindustrialization and white flight.
 We will then examine types of gentrification as widespread processes that are social, economic and political, and consider the conditions under which gentrification occurs generally and in specific places, its uneven effects, and the struggles that surround it.
 The documentary film 'Flag Wars' offers a powerful examination of processes of gentrification and displacement in Old Towne East, Columbus.
 The material up through gentrification prepares students for thinking about the significance of the economic crisis (2008) relative to different types of places in cities in light of the production of different places in cities over time.
-The film "House of Cards" offers clarity on the complexities of the crisis; reading and class discussion will engage questions such as: are there particular groups of people and particular neighborhoods experiencing foreclosures at especially high rates?
-Why?
-Finally, we will end this first section of the course with a discussion of relatively novel ways of reconstituting communities that have experienced economic decline, specifically revitalization strategies via the arts and "cultural policy."
-The film "Downside, Up" offers a nuanced view of the dynamics of 'cultural revitalization' in North Adams, Massachusetts, a set of processes that is occurring nation and even worldwide.
+The CNBC film "House of Cards" offers clarity on the complexities of the crisis; reading and class discussion will engage problems such as the racialized geography of foreclosures and the implications.
+This section of the course closes with a discussion of relatively novel ways of reconstituting communities that have experienced economic decline, specifically revitalization strategies via the arts and "cultural policy."
+The film "Downside, Up" offers a nuanced view of the dynamics of an apparently unlikely 'cultural revitalization' in a small town in Massachusetts; the 'cultural' approach to economic change in this town mimics processes that are occurring across the nation and even worldwide.